bcbro2021/bcbro2021/README.md

 # About me 😎👌🔥
-A 15 yr old dev tryna get through life by developing random stuff and improving my cs skills.
+A 15 yr old dev tryna get through life by developing random stuff and improving his cs skills.